medialab-ku/medialab-ku.github.io/english/index.md

 ## News

+#### 2024.03
+* Dr. Seungwook Kim is appointed as an assistant professor at Hankuk University of Foreign Studies (Division of Computer Engineering).
+* Jaemin Son (with M.S.) starts his career at KRAFTON.

 #### 2023.11
-Our lab's ["Visible Wind"](https://www.youtube.com/watch?v=CEkVu0DV_yg) team received the first prize, the Minister of Trade, Industry and Energy Award, in the Industry-Academic Project Challenge in which 489 teams participated.
+* Our lab's ["Visible Wind"](https://www.youtube.com/watch?v=CEkVu0DV_yg) team received the first prize, the Minister of Trade, Industry and Energy Award, in the Industry-Academic Project Challenge in which 489 teams participated.

 #### 2023.10
 * We receive career mentoring from senior researchers during visiting at NCSOFT.